Frequently asked questions

 How do I complete the annual Worker Service Return?

-I’m a sole trader, how do I add service to my membership?
+I’m a sole trader, how do I add service to my registration?

 If you're employed as a sole trader by a building and construction company to perform substantially labour-only work, your employer must submit this service with QLeave.